-By joining St Ambrose College, all staff and students are joining a rich Network of Edmund Rice Schools across the world, spanning every continent and 30 countries.
+By joining Saint Ambrose College, all staff and students are joining a rich Network of Edmund Rice Schools across the world, spanning every continent and 30 countries.
 The Network is about far more than schools, though.
 This helps to explain the ethos of the Edmund Rice Network and how it remains relevant today:

 In England, the Edmund Rice Network is coordinated by the Edmund Rice Office (ERO) in Hale Barns.
 The team at the ERO provide formation and ethos training for staff, promote student involvement in outreach ministry, provide prayerful opportunities for reflection and act as a link to other Edmund Rice ministries across the world.